base-org/web/apps/base-docs/docs/building-with-base-and-foundry/introduction.md

 Foundry is a smart contract development toolchain that is composed of multiple small command line tools:

-- *[forge]*: Used to compile, tests, and deploy your smart contracts.
+- *[forge]*: Compile, test, and deploy your smart contracts.
-- *[cast]*: Useful to interact with the Blockchain over RPC.
+- *[cast]*: Interact with the Blockchain over RPC.
 You can make smart contract calls, send transactions, or retrieve any type of chain data.
-- *[chisel]*: Chisel is a solidity REPL.
+- *[chisel]*: A solidity REPL.
 You can write solidity code directly.
-- *[anvil]*: A local Blockchain node for testing and development purposes.
+- *[anvil]*: A local Blockchain node for testing and development.

 Using Foundry you can manage your dependencies, compile your project, run tests, deploy smart contracts and interact with the chain from the command-line and via Solidity scripts.